Wegmans Project Information

 Transportation improvements associated with the project:

-In addition, the Board of Supervisors has requested that the Virginia Department of Transportation approve No Through Truck Traffic designations for several roads that may be impacted by traffic from the Wegmans facility, including portions of Ashcake Road, New Ashcake Road, Atlee Station Road and Peaks Road.
+In addition, the Board of Supervisors has requested that the Virginia Department of Transportation approve No Through Truck designations for several roads that may be impacted by traffic from the Wegmans facility, including portions of Ashcake Road, New Ashcake Road, Atlee Station Road, Atlee Road and Peaks Road.
 These designations are not necessary for the project to move forward, but may reduce the number of certain vehicles using these roadways.
 VDOT has completed their review of the five routes and concluded Through Truck Restrictions are appropriate on Ashcake Road and Atlee Station/Atlee Road.
 Here's the link to the VDOT studies and recommendations.
 Inquiries about the studies and corresponding recommendations should be directed to the VDOT Ashland Residency at (804) 585-3567.

 Water and wastewater improvements associated with the project: